murex/Kata-GameOfLife/README.md

 ### The pros of Bottom-up TDD?

 * It lets you work in small steps
-* It tends to results in more reusable and robust bricks
+* It tends to result in more reusable and robust bricks

 ### The cons of Bottom-up TDD?